ignacioae/mteb/meb/README.md

-# MTBE Advanced Multimodal Evaluation System
+# meb Advanced Multimodal Evaluation System

 A sophisticated evaluation system for multimodal text/image retrieval using SLERP (Spherical Linear Interpolation) fusion and advanced indexing with FAISS.

 ## Overview

-The MTBE (Massive Text and Business Embedding) Advanced System provides a comprehensive framework for evaluating multimodal retrieval models with:
+The meb (Massive Text and Business Embedding) Advanced System provides a comprehensive framework for evaluating multimodal retrieval models with:

 - **SLERP Fusion**: Spherical linear interpolation for optimal text/image combination
 - **Extensible Architecture**: Support for custom encoders and adapters